 Computer Fund Policy

-The computers purchased by means of the computing allowance belong to the College of Business, SJSU.
-The old machine must be turned in to the College or bought by the faculty member at book value within 30 days after the new machine.
+The computers purchased by means of the computing allowance belong to the Lucas College of Business, San Jose State University.
+The old machine must be turned in to the College the in order to receive the new machine.
 A backup and file transfer from the old PC to the new one will be performed by one of the BT Student Technicians upon request.

 All new computers will be asset tagged and inventoried.
-Maintaining an up-to-date inventory and assignment of each machine will be the responsibility of BCS.
+Maintaining an up-to-date inventory and assignment of each machine will be the responsibility of BTTS.
 A full-time faculty member assigned an individual machine may take it home without asking special permission.
 However, the College of Business is not responsible for providing an additional machine at work.
 Monitors, printers, and other large accessories are to remain in the faculty/staff member’s office.

-Nothing in this policy is intended to prohibit faculty from owning more than one computer.
 There are many other sources of funds that can be used to buy computers.
 Personal funds may be used as well.
 However, any technology purchased, whether in whole or in part, by funds from San Jose State University or Lucas College of Business belongs to the University and will be treated as University property.
 Support is only guaranteed for the primary computer.
 Any additional computers will not come with a guarantee of support.

-An employee can possess a maximum of two computers purchased by college state funds at one time.
+An employee can possess a maximum of two computers purchased by College and/or State funds at one time.

-The only approval required is the technical approval and eligibility check by Prabha Chandrasekar.
+The only approval required is the technical approval and eligibility check by Nick Van Eyck.

 Part-time faculty / staff work stations

 A standard configuration computer will be provided as determined by the Innovative Learning Technologies Consultant, Nick Van Eyck.
-Request for a special configuration setup must receive approval from the Associate Dean.
+Request for a special configuration setup must receive approval from the ILTC.